mattsta/twitter-lister/README.md

 twitter-lister: download twitter lists into fts sqlite db
 =========================================================

+### 2023 Update

+I had this running in a loop for years, but the API stopped working for me in July 2023.

+For my own usage, I was logging 7 lists in real time which would now cost
+$370,000 per month using paid API calls under New Management.

+So... good luck with that?

+### Hello TL

 `lister` lets you save all tweets in your subscribed twitter lists in ~real time to a full text search sqlite db.

 ## Features